helium/HIP/0062-helium-hub.md

 ### Minimum Requirements
 [minimum-requirements]: #minimum-requirements

+For the sub-protocol to be eligible for data transfer rewards it needs to;

 1) Have a public immutable ledger for attestation purposes with Helium Hub

 2) Have the capability to inform Helium Hub of it's epoch statistics (Oracles/Validators/IBC/etc) as a minimum would be the following;